Allergy and Anaphylaxis

 NYS Laws, Regulation and Guidance Memos from NYSED

 NYS Laws, regulations, guidance practice alerts, and memos regarding management of allergies and anaphylaxis and use of EAI are located under Laws|Guidelines|Memos-Allergy and Anaphylaxis Managment.
 The Allergy and Anaphylaxis Management Act of 2007, PHL 2500 H*2 requires the commissioner of health, in consultation with the commissioner of education establish an anaphylaxis policy for school districts with guidelines, procedures and treatment plan which includes the responsibilities of the school nurse and appropriate school personnel for preventing and responding to anaphylaxis.
 Enacted 6/30/2008.
 The manual below contains this information.

 Caring for Students with Life-Threatening Allergies Manual was developed by NYSDOH, NYSED, and the NYSCSHC.
 It contains guidance for developing district anaphylaxis policies and other resource tools such education for school staff, care plans, 504 plans, IEP's, IHP's field trips and classroom and environmental planning (2007).

 Note: This manual was published in 2008, and will be revised at a later date.
-This document predates laws regarding the administration of epinephrine auto-injectors.
-Please see the Guidelines for Medication Management in Schools for the most up to date information on administering this medication.
+This document contains references to brands of epinephrine auto-injectors available at the time of publication.
+This information is provided for informational purposes only and does not imply endorsement of specific products.
+Please see the Guidelines for Medication Management in Schools for the most up to date information on medications related to anaphylaxis management.
 You can view the current NYSED Medication Guidelines on our Medication page here.

 The CDC provides resources for schools which include Food Allergy Facts, Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs, and a Tool Kit for Managing Food Allergies in Schools.
 (7/2018).